cambridge-cares/TheWorldAvatar/Agents/PVLibAgent/README.md

 - `modules_per_string` the number of modules per string
 - `strings_per_inverter` the number of strings per inverter

-More information can be found in the example property file `model_parameters.properties` in the `resources` folder.
+More information can be found in the property file `model_parameters.properties` in the `resources` folder.

 The [next section](#prerequisites) will explain the requirements to run the agent.